brianhie/uncertainty/README.md

 ### Dependencies

 The major Python package requirements and their tested versions are in [requirements.txt](requirements.txt).
+These are the requirements for most of the experiments below, including for the GP-based models.
+These experiments were run with Python version 3.7.4 on Ubuntu 18.04.

-We used the `edward` package (version 1.3.5) alongside `tensorflow-cpu` (version 1.5.1) in a separate conda environment.
+For the Bayesian neural network experiemnts, we used the `edward` package (version 1.3.5) alongside `tensorflow` on a CPU (version 1.5.1) in a separate conda environment.
+These experiments used Python 3.6.10.

-We also used the RDKit within its own conda environment; download instructions can be found [here](https://www.rdkit.org/docs/Install.html).
+We also used the RDKit (version 2017.09.1) within its own separate conda environment with Python 3.6.10; download instructions can be found [here](https://www.rdkit.org/docs/Install.html).

-Our experiments were run with Python version 3.7.4 on Ubuntu 18.04.

 ### Compound-kinase affinity prediction experiments